Trade Secrets Misappropriation

-A trade secret can be defined as information that can be used in the operation of a business or other enterprise and that is sufficiently valuable and secret to afford an actual or potential economic advantage.
+A trade secret can be defined as information that can be used in the operation of a business or other enterprise, and the information is sufficiently valuable and secret to afford an actual or potential economic advantage.
 When trade secrets are stolen or otherwise misused, it can cause irreparable damage to the profitability of a business.
 Hampton IP can help you gather evidence and build a strong case.

 Trade secret law in the United States has historically been governed by common law.
 In the mid-1960s the American Bar Association launched an effort to draft a uniform trade secrets law, later known as the Uniform Trade Secrets Act.
 By 1988, many States had modeled their trade secrets statutes on the Uniform Trade Secrets Act (“UTSA”).
 In 1996, Congress passed the Economic Espionage Act of 1996 which made it a federal crime to misappropriate trade secrets.